BrodyMcLemore/PompoTimer/README.md

 PompoTimer is a simple and clean desktop pomodoro timer.

 ## Purpose
-For students and professionals the benefit from a consistent working cycle.
+For students and professionals that benefit from a consistent externally controled working cycle.

 ## Usage
 When opening the app, you will be greeted with the 3 options.